Angela is an avid reader who studied English Literature in college. She has a passion for the written word and loves literature.

-There are so many amazing books written for preteens today from Rick Riordan's Lightning Thief to Brandon Mull's Fablehaven.
+Many excellent books are written for preteens, from Rick Riordan's Lightning Thief to Brandon Mull's Fablehaven.
 Despite being geared for such a young audience, these books contain great depth in plot, development of character, and humor of the age that is sometimes immature, but adults can appreciate it.
-Although they are innocent, these books are deep, complex, and very thoughtful.
+Although innocent, these books are deep, complex, and very thoughtful.
 Not only good for the young minds but the young at heart.

 Brandon Mull author of Fablehaven

 Fablehaven by Brandon Mull